ece362-purdue/f2022-public-labs/lab-10/lab_10.md

 - Make sure that you're using the correct ODR (or BSRR) pins.
 You can check this by stepping through each line in your code with the debugger and seeing what pins change on the ODR.
 - Set up your AD2 in a similar fashion as the next task.
 Do not use the value trigger, instead clock on the box to the right of DIO 1 to initialize a simple trigger.
 Zoom in/out until you can see the individual codes being sent out on each line.
 Is the NSS pin being deasserted when data is being sent, and reasserted after the frame completes?
 Is the SCK pin sending out a clock signal properly?
 Is the MOSI line outputting the expected data frames?
 If any of these are not true, then chances are the ODR is not being set correctly.
 There is a slight chance that your for loop is not passing the correct data, in which case you will need to step into the function with the debugger and look at the variable tab to find what variables are being passed in.

-## 3: Hardware-Based Serial Peripheral Interface (SPI)
+## 3: Hardware-Based Serial Peripheral Interface (SPI) (25 points total)
 The STM32 has two SPI channels that do the work of the subroutines you just wrote in a hardware format instead of a software format, which saves valuable processing time.
 Implement the following subroutines to initialize and use the SPI2 interface.

-### 3.1: Background (50 points total)
+### 3.1: Background
 You should now comment out `BIT_BANG` stanza and and uncomment the lines below it for the `SPI_LEDS` stanza.

-When communication speed is not high priority, it is helpful to minimize wiring by using a serial communication protocol.
-It is named so because bits are sent one at a time, one after another.
-The Serial Peripheral Interface (SPI) is a common way of doing so.
-SPI turns words into a stream of bits and vice-versa.
-To send an entire word through the serial output, a programmer need only write the word into the SPI data register, and the hardware takes care of converting into a bit stream.

-SPI is a synchronous protocol, so it requires a clock signal to indicate when each bit of data sent should be latched-in to the receiver.
-SPI defines devices that act in two distinct rôles: A master device is responsible for directing operations by asserting a slave select line, driving the clock, sending data on a MOSI (master out, slave in) pin, and optionally listening to input on a MISO (master in, slave out) pin.
-A slave device responds to operations when its slave select pin ($\bar{SS}$ or NSS) is asserted, reads data on the MOSI pin, and sends data on the MISO pin on each clock pulse.
-Because SPI is synchronous, there is no need for devices to agree, in advance, on a particular baud rate to communicate with each other.
-As long as the master device does not drive the clock at a frequency that is higher than a slave device can tolerate, data will be received correctly.

 The SPI driver in the STM32 can be configured for several different modes of operation.
 For instance, the clock output can be configured to latch data on the rising edge or falling edge.
 Also, the NSS output can be set to automatically pulse low for each word written, but only when the clock is in a specific configuration.
 NSS pulse generation is generally not useful in situations where multiple slave devices share the same MOSI, MISO, and SCK pins.
 For that, you would want to control multiple individual $\bar{SS}$ pins.
 Since we are using a single device, and since that device demands that NSS go high after every word written to it, we will use the NSSP feature.

-The baud rate (another name for the rate at which bits are sent) for an STM32 SPI channel can be set to a fraction of the system clock.
+The baud rate (another name for the rate at which bits are sent.
+You'll see this again in lab 11) for an STM32 SPI channel can be set to a fraction of the system clock.
 The `SPIx_CR1` register has a BR field that defines a prescale divisor for the clock.
 The size of the word to be sent and received by an STM32 SPI channel is set with the `SPIx_CR2` DS field.
 This 4-bit field is unique among other I/O registers in that ‘0000’ is not a legal value.
 An attempt to clear this field before setting it to something new will result in it being reset to ‘0111’ which defines an 8-bit word size.
 For this lab experiment, we will connect a SOC1602A OLED LCD display which communicates in bytes with two extra bits to indicate a register selection and read/write selection–10 bits total.
 To set the DS field to a 10-bit word, it is necessary to write the bit pattern directly without clearing the DS field first.
 This should be the first thing done to the CR2 register.
 Thereafter, other bits can be ‘OR’ed to CR2.

+To have a more concise definition, here are the important registers and bit fields for this lab  listed out:
+- `SPIx->CR1:`
+-   `SPE:' The enable bit for the SPI peripheral.
+-   'BR[2:0]:` Baud rate selection field.
+- `SPIx->CR2:`
+-   `DS[3:0]:` The data size field.
+-   `TXEIE:' Transmitter empty interrupt enable.
+-   `RXNEIE:` Receiver not empty interrupt enable.
+-   `TXDMAEN:` Transmitter DMA request enable.
+-   `RXDMAEN:` Receiver DMA request enable.

+>**WARNING:** As mentioned above, if you set the DS[3:0] field to 0x000 (i.e. clear it out, reset, etc.), it will default back to it's normal value.

 ### 3.2: `init_tim15()` and TIM15 ISR  (10 points)

+Copy:
+-`init_tim15()`
+-`setup_dma()`
+-`enable_dma()`

-Copy the `init_tim15()`, `setup_dma()`, and `enable_dma()` from lab 8 or lab 9.
+from lab 8 or lab 9.
 You must make one change: `setup_dma()` should configure the DMA channel to write to `SPI2->DR` instead of `GPIOB->ODR`.

-Also copied the `TIM7` setup (`init_tim7()`) and ISR function to `main.c` to read the keypad.
+Also copy the `TIM7` setup (`init_tim7()`) and ISR function to `main.c` to read the keypad.

 ### 3.3: `init_spi2()` (15 points)